timhudson/multiplex-rpc-streams/README.md

 ### rpc.client(methodNames=[])

-Provide an array of method names which will then be exposed as methods on the returned `client`.
+Provide an array of method names which will be exposed as methods on the returned `client`.

 ``` js
 var client = rpc.client(['fetchActivity'])